gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

   - **Assuming Approved Requests (Role Based)**
     - [ ] Verify that assuming `allow-roles-and-nodes` allows you to see roles screen and ssh into nodes
-    - [ ] After assuming `allow-roles-and-nodes`, verify that assuming `allow-users-short-ttl` allows you to see users screen, and denies access to nodes
+    - [ ] After assuming `allow-roles-and-nodes`, verify that assuming `allow-users-with-short-ttl` allows you to see users screen, and denies access to nodes
     - [ ] Verify a switchback banner is rendered with roles assumed, and count down of when it expires
     - [ ] Verify `switching back` goes back to your default static role
-    - [ ] Verify after re-assuming `allow-users-short-ttl` role, the user is automatically logged out after the expiry is met (4 minutes)
+    - [ ] Verify after re-assuming `allow-users-with-short-ttl` role, the user is automatically logged out after the expiry is met (4 minutes)
   - **Assuming Approved Requests (Search Based)**
     - [ ] Verify that assuming approved request, allows you to see the resources you've requested.